 What is a Mini Pupillage?

-The length of a mini pupillage can vary greatly from one day through to two weeks.
+A mini pupillage is a short work experience placement that involves shadowing a barrister, possibly with the option of attending hearings in court.
+The length of a mini pupillage can vary from one day to two weeks.
 Typically, they run for three to four days.
-Visit individual chambers websites to find out what they have on offer.

-Undertaking a mini pupillage gives you the opportunity to leave a positive impression on the chambers.
+Completing a mini pupillage gives you a vital insight into the barrister profession and a feel for the work ethic, culture and ethos of a particular chambers.
+It also gives you the opportunity to leave a positive impression on the chambers.
 This is crucial if you are considering applying for a pupillage.
-If the chambers see your potential as a productive and motivated mini pupil they are likely to see this as an example of the attitude you will bring to the chambers if you were awarded a pupillage.
-Think of it as a trial session or a pre-application interview – and act accordingly.
+If the chambers see your potential as a productive and motivated mini pupil they’re likely to look favourably on your pupillage application afterwards.

 Mini pupillages are also advantageous in that that they enable you to: